Bulat-Ziganshin/ECC-Benchmark/README.md

 - O(N*log(N)) Reed-Solomon codecs:
   - [x] [Leopard](https://github.com/catid/leopard) - uses [FWHT](https://en.wikipedia.org/wiki/Fast_Walsh%E2%80%93Hadamard_transform) in GF(2^8) or GF(2^16), up to 2^16 blocks, data blocks >= parity blocks
   - [x] [FastECC](https://github.com/Bulat-Ziganshin/FastECC) - uses FFT in GF(p), up to 2^20 blocks
-- O(N) non-MDS codecs:
+- O(N) non-MDS codec:
-  - [ ] [Wirehair](https://github.com/catid/wirehair) - fountain code, up to 64000 data blocks
+  - [x] [Wirehair](https://github.com/catid/wirehair) - fountain code, up to 64000 data blocks

 SIMD usage:
 - CM256, Leopard and Wirehair provides AVX2/SSSE3/Neon64/Neon-optimized code paths
 - Intel ISA-L provides AVX512/AVX2/AVX/SSSE3/Neon/SVE/VSX-optimized code paths
 - FastECC provides AVX2/SSE2-optimized code paths

 So far, the benchmark is single-threaded.
-Leopard and FastECC have built-in OpenMP support, which may be enabled in later benchmark versions.
+Leopard and FastECC have built-in OpenMP support, which may be enabled by adding `-fopenmp` to the compilation commands.

 ## Results

 Notes:
 - 80+20 means 80 data blocks and 20 parity blocks
-- Every speed is represented by the best runs among multiple experiments
-- Each program run involves multiple "trials", 1000 by default, and we compute average time of trial.
-And on top of them, I run the program multiple times, choosing best result for each cell in CM256 table.
-Raw results after the tables are single runs, just for quick conclusions
 - Encoding speeds are measured in terms of original data processed
 - Decoding speeds are measured in terms of recovered data produced:
   - first test recovers single block, so `speed = one block size / time`
   - second test recovers as much blocks as code can do, so `speed = size of all parity blocks / time`
+- Each program run involves multiple "trials", 1000 by default, and we compute average time of trial
+  - Formatted results are represented by the best runs among multiple experiments
+  - Raw results are the single runs, just for quick comparison
-- Block sizes for each run were optimized to fit all data into L3 cache, but no more than 64 KB
+- Block sizes for each run were optimized to fit all data into L3 cache, but fixed to 4 KB for large codewords

-### Results on i7-8665U (skylake running at 3.3-4.5 GHz)
+- Benchmark CPU is i7-8665U (4C/8T Skylake running at 3.3-4.5 GHz)

+### Formatted results of CM256

 CM256: